- About XNAT

 - Contact Us

 The scalable architecture of XNAT and its ability to support imaging research protocols in ways that simple PACS databases cannot have led institutions to use our platform in a number of different ways.
-Here are three prime examples:
+Here are four prime examples:

 David Gutman at the Center for Comprehensive Informatics at Emory University is running XNAT inside a virtual machine with a desktop RAID system for file storage.